atrinh0/SciFiChallenge/README.md

 - Swift Charts 📈
 - SwiftUI `Grid` for the numbers and buttons layout

-> Please note, this is not production level code
+> Disclaimer: This project is not affiliated with or endorsed by Star Trek in any way.
+This is posted as a way to share SwiftUI, WeatherKit, Swift Charts learnings (and is not production level code).

 ### Result